kartikk221/hyper-express/docs/Response.md

     * **Usage:** Wrapping multiple response method calls inside this method can improve performance.
 * `hook(String: type, Function: handler)`: Registers a hook handler for the specified event type.
   * **Supported Hook Types:**
-    * [`abort`]: These hooks will get called when the response is aborted.
+    * [`abort`]: This hook will get called when the response is aborted by the client.
-    * [`send`]: These hooks will get called right before response is sent.
+    * [`send`]: This hook will get called right before response is sent.
 Use this to set any last minute headers and call any last minute `Response` methods.
-    * [`complete`]: These hooks will get called after response has been sent successfully without backpressure.
+    * [`complete`]: This hook will get called after response has been sent successfully without backpressure.
+    * [`disconnect`]: This hook will get called when the response is either aborted or completed signifying the client has disconnected.
   * **Note!** hooks will be called in the order they were registered on the response object.
   * **Note!** hook handlers should be **synchronous** functions only.
 * `status(Number: code)`: Sets HTTP status response code for current request.